kellychoiuk/kellychoiuk/README.md

 - 🌱 I’m currently learning how to code
 - 💬 Ask me about all things community!
 - 📫 How to reach me: https://www.linkedin.com/in/kellychoiuk/
-- ⚡ Fun fact: I have a small cavapoo pup called Nugget
+- ⚡ Fun fact: I have a cavapoo dog called Nugget